-Prior to joining the faculty, Professor Bushaw was a partner with the law firm of Hughes & Luce, LLP in Texas.
+Prior to joining the faculty, Professor Bushaw was a partner with the law firm of Hughes & Luce, LLP in Texas (now merged with K&L Gates LLP).
 Among other clients, she represented financial institutions in a broad range of domestic and international transactions.
 Some of the transactions were corporate acquisitions; others established commercial lending facilities; yet others involved real estate.
-As a student at Yale she was a research assistant for the Lawyers’ Committee for Human Rights, and pursued research on martial law in Poland.
+As a student at Yale, she served as a research assistant for the Lawyers’ Committee for Human Rights, and pursued research on martial law in Poland.
 She also worked on the Yale Journal of International Law.

 - Advanced Contracts: Commercial Transactions